CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/Cutting.md

 ![image](/images/258.png)

-Then open the manual control panel by clicking the yellow box
+Then open the manual control panel by clicking the yellow box.

 ![image](/images/259.png)